 There is one thing I can promise Gentle Reader from personal experience: you will find a severed tendon or damaged nerves in a hand or foot to be more than just inconvenient.
 And if, like me, fashion is your life, scars may tragically preclude your picture from ever appearing in the Swimsuit Issue of Sports Illustrated.
 Such a loss!

 Be careful.
 Keep safety a high priority.
+Plan safety.
 Develop good habits and make them automatic.
 And don’t let your tools bite you or anyone else, even if they beg with those big puppy-dog eyes.

 If you have questions or would like to learn more about our tools, please click the “Pricelist” link here or at the top of the page and use the “Contact Us” form located immediately below.